 Digital Input 1 is reserved for the Hardware Trigger Input for Frame Triggers (also known as the "A/D Trigger".)
 This is controlled by the software variable "ADTRIG."
-More information on the ADTRIG variable can be found in "ADTRIG" on page 100.
+More information on the ADTRIG variable can be found in "ADTRIG" on page 103.
 The remaining digital inputs can be used for various functions like starting or stopping a scan, performing a CALZ or performing a purge.
+Digital input 1 can not be used for any other configuration.

 Digital inputs 2-5 can be assigned to various tasks by the DIN variables in the LIST D group.
-More information on these variables can be found in "Digital I/O Configuration Variables (Group D)" on page 85.
+More information on these variables can be found in "Digital I/O Configuration Variables (Group D)" on page 86.